 Resilience characteristics relate to the capacity within the uMhlathuze area to counter the effects of hazards and vulnerabilities.
 Resilience levels consist of Manageability and Capacity values.
 Manageability is defined as the combination of all the strengths and resources available within the government departments and line-functions that can reduce the level of risk or the effects of a disaster.
 This includes the level of staff or human resources, available expertise, suitable experience, available vehicles, equipment, funding or budget allocations, facilities and risk reduction and response plans.
-Capacity is defined as the combination of all the strengths and resources their area of jurisdiction. uMhlathuze Municipality has adopted a Disaster Management Plan (Level 2) in May 2020.
+Capacity is defined as the combination of all the strengths and resources

-The Disaster Management Act (Act 57 of 2002) as well as the National Disaster Management Framework, requires that Municipalities conduct disaster risk assessments for
+The Disaster Management Act (Act 57 of 2002) as well as the National Disaster Management Framework, requires that Municipalities conduct disaster risk assessments for their area of jurisdiction.
 As part of the compilation of the plan, amongst others, the following was interrogated: